Cultural outings organised by the association in 2024

 Portrait by Mathilde Bonaparte (1869) / Drawing by Ferdinand Bac

-Under the guidance of Marc Desti, General Curator of Heritage at the Château de Compiègne and curator of the exhibition, you will discover the rich personality of Prosper Mérimée: writer, academician, senator, acquaintance of the imperial court of Napoleon III, but also tireless inspector general of Historic Monuments.
+Led by Mr Marc Desti, Chief Curator of Heritage at the Château de Compiègne and curator of the exhibition, you will discover the multifaceted personality of Prosper Mérimée: writer, member of the Académie Française, senator, a familiar figure at the imperial court of Napoleon III, but also a tireless Inspector General of Historic Monuments.

-As a pioneer in this field, we owe it to him to raise awareness of the importance of our historical heritage and its preservation.
+A pioneer in this field, we owe him our awareness of the importance of our historical heritage and its preservation.